ghall15/fiscalhistory/webpage/american_revolution.rst

        * in the US we refer to this as the French and Indian War

-The UK debt-to-GDP soars to over 150 percent in the early 1760s
+The UK debt-to-GDP soared to over 150 percent in the early 1760s

 .. figure:: _static/figures/UK_debt_to_GDP.png
     :scale: 60%